Go Back

 • Slowly add the flour mix to the wet ingredients.
 Beat on low speed until combined.

-• Add in 1 1/2 cup of the blueberries to batter and gently fold in with a rubber spatula or a spoon.
+• Add in the floured blueberries to the batter and gently fold in with a rubber spatula or a spoon.

 • Fill the prepared muffin liners about 3/4 full.
 Top each muffin with the remaining blueberries (about 4 per muffin).